simonsobs/PSpipe/README.rst

 The package
 ===============
-PSpipe is a package to extract cosmological parameters information from the high resolution maps of the large aperture telescope of the Simons Observatory.
+PSpipe is a pipeline creator for the analysis of the high resolution maps of the large aperture telescope of the Simons Observatory.
 It contains tools for estimating power spectra and a multi-frequency likelihood interfaced with the cobaya MCMC sampler.

 Requirements